An outstanding illustrator portfolio makes all the difference between you getting hired.

 An outstanding illustrator portfolio, as I said previously, it’s all about your work.

-You’re judged from the outset, so if you’re not happy with your current portfolio, or you feel your current illustrator portfolio is just average, keep improving until you’re happy with it.
+You’re judged from the outset, so if you’re not happy with your current portfolio, or you feel your current illustrator portfolio is just average, keep improving until you’re happy with it (and make it world-class!).

 This will take your work to new heights, and your illustration portfolio will benefit as a result.